PMLA case: ED summons Air Asia executives, CEO Fernandes

 CBI summons director of AirAsia India for questioning

-The ED probe is related to allegations that the airline tried to manipulate government policies through corrupt means to get international licence for its Indian venture Air Asia India Limited.
+The ED probe is related to allegations that the airline tried to manipulate government policies through corrupt means to get the international licence for its Indian venture Air Asia India Limited.
 The ED case was registered after the CBI filed an FIR to probe these allegations.

 The ED is also probing this case under the Foreign Exchange Management Act (FEMA).
 Investigation in the case was initiated on the basis of the claims of ousted Tata Group chairman Cyrus Mistry's allegation that fraudulent transactions of Rs 22 crore, involving non-existent entities in India and Singapore, were carried out in an instance involving the airline.